Bryozoans

 Features: Bryozoans are colonies of minute individual animals called zooids.
 Each zooid is about the size of a pinhead but has distinct organs and ring of tentacles (called the lophophore) forming a funnel around a mouth.
 Each zooid builds a hard casing around itself (called a house), usually made of calcium carbonate.
 The tentacles emerge through an opening to filter feed.
 The tentacles can be quickly withdrawn into the house and the opening secured with a tiny lid.

 The colony forms as the zooids reproduce by budding.
 Each new casing remaining attached to the colonial members around it.
 A colony may have millions of individual zooids.
-Some colonies take the shape of encrusting layers, others develop into delicate, branching forms.
+Some colonies take the shape of encrusting layers, others develop into delicate ruffles or branching forms.
 So bryozoans are sometimes called sea mats, moss animals or lace corals.
 They grow over hard surfaces in the sea, including seaweed and the surface of sand grains.

 Colonies that we have seen are lacy and white, to about 5-7cm wide.
 Some are much smaller and encrust hard surfaces or living seaweeds and seagrasses.
+They may also encrust living horseshoe crabs.

 Encrusting a living seagrasses